microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

 There are a few things to note about the sample above.

-1. The **values delimited by #{}# are tokens** that are used by the third party 'Replace Tokens' extension that you may or may not have chosen to install when following the [Setup Guide](SETUPGUIDE.md#install-azure-devops-extensions).
+1. The **values delimited by #{}# are tokens** that are used by the third party **'Replace Tokens' extension** that you may or may not have chosen to install when following the [Setup Guide](SETUPGUIDE.md#install-azure-devops-extensions).
 These tokens can be replaced by secure pipeline variables so **secrets are not stored in source control**.

 1. There is an alternative to using the Replace Tokens 3rd Party extension which uses **File Transformation task** without the need for any Azure DevOps extensions.
 You can **read more about using the File Transformation task** here https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/transforms-variable-substitution?view=azure-devops&tabs=Classic#jsonvarsubs.

 1. If you choose not to install the 'Replace Tokens' extension you will need to modify the deploySolution.yml pipeline template to exclude the call to the extension as the example below shows.

    ```
    # Third party task to replace tokens in files.
-The FileTransform above replaces JSON tokens based on their path as opposed to replacing text tokens in a file which can be more error prone in some cases.
+The FileTransform above replaces json tokens based on their path as opposed to replacing text tokens in a file which can be more error prone in some cases.
    # If you aren't using this task it can be safely removed.
 Sample token: #{VariableNameToReplace}#
    #- task: qetza.replacetokens.replacetokens-task.replacetokens@3
    #  displayName: 'Replace Tokens: deploymentSettings.json'